 Chronic concentrations of 81 µg/L.

 Discharges of dissolved zinc in runoff from MS4s to San Diego Creek at Campus Drive must not exceed the concentrations shown in Table 7.4 below under the indicated flow conditions.
+Actual ambient hardness must be determined for each monitoring sample regardless of which flow condition exists.

 Table 7.4: Summary of Hardness-based Dissolved Zinc WQBELs for San Diego Creek